andersonjenna/credit-risk-classification/README.md

 Overview:

 In the analysis for this challenge, I built a logistic regression model to predict the risk of loan borrowers.
 A varitey of factors were used including the requested loan size and interest rate, income, debt to income ratio, number of accounts, derogatory marks and total debt.
-I ultimately aimed to preidct if the loan was healthy (0) or high risk (1).
+I ultimately aimed to predict if the loan was healthy (0) or high risk (1).

 Results: